kevin-fang/high-throughput-febio/README.md

     └───model3.feb
 ```

+## Expanding beyond FEBio
+This repo can easily be modified to work with other command line processing software besides FEBio, but it involves knowing Docker, Python, and Condor, and requires a basic understanding of `generate_from_directory.py`.
+To use it with other software:
+- Change the Dockerfile such that it installs the needed software in the image (e.g. if you're running MatLab, modify the Dockerfile so that it installs MatLab).
+- Modify `generate_from_directory.py` so that `script_file` contains a command line argument to run the command line software.
+To feed in parameters, use `$1`.
+- Modify the `generate_job` function in `generate_from_directory.py` so that it has the correct input/output names and redirects output correcty.

 ### To do:
 - Make a user friendly method of submitting jobs - perhaps a web server with Node.js/React.js?
+- Create documentation for submitting jobs from other machines if the central manager is not easily accessible.